lacerdajcarlosc/Data_Analysis_with_BigQuery/README.md

 WHERE fare IS NOT NULL
     AND trip_miles IS NOT NULL
 LIMIT 5000;

-📌 Salvo em: data/taxi_trips_sample.csv
+📌 Saved to: data/taxi_trips_sample.csv

-📂 Saída Esperada
+📂 Expected Output

-Após rodar o script, a pasta data/ será criada com os arquivos CSV:
+After running the script, the data/ folder will be created with the following CSV files:

 data/
 ├── travells_per_year.csv
 ├── hour_weekday.csv
 └── taxi_trips_sample.csv

-🚀 Próximos Passos
+🚀 Next Steps

-Criar gráficos exploratórios usando Matplotlib e Seaborn

-Desenvolver um dashboard interativo com Plotly Dash

-Gerar relatórios automáticos em PDF
+Create exploratory plots using Matplotlib and Seaborn.

+Develop an interactive dashboard with Plotly Dash.

+Generate automated reports in PDF format.

-👨‍💻 Autor
+👨‍💻 Author
 Carlos Lacerda
-📧 Email: [seu-email-aqui]
-🔗 LinkedIn: [seu-linkedin-aqui]# Data_Analysis_with_BigQuery